michaelnisi/blake/README.md

 Note that the output directory is not deleted, so its contents piles up.
 To receive clean output we have to delete the output directory before we generate our site.

 The optional third to n parameters are filenames, which can be used to generate specific files.
 While writing, we often times just want to quickly preview the page we're currently working on, thus we don't necessarily want to render our whole site.
-Let's say we're tweaking our about page and want to see it rendered in the browser.
+Let's say we're tweaking our about page.

     blake input output input/about.md